-We spent the remaining half of our first day exploring the beautiful shopping galleries of Milan.
+We enjoyed spending our time exploring the beautiful shopping galleries of Milan.
 The Galleria Vittorio Emanuele II is right next to the Duomo and a great place to start.
 It’s beautiful just as a building itself!

 This castle was built in the 1400s, and in the 16th and 17th century was one of the largest citadels in the world.
 It was extended in the late 1800s and now houses several of the city’s museums and art collections including The Museum of Ancient Art, The Museum of Musical Instruments, The Antique Museum and the Archaelogical museum.
 We chose to visit The Egyptian Museum and it was definitely worth a visit.
 The Castle also lies in Sempione Park which is well worth a walk around.

-We then went to a cooking class in the afternoon of the second day, learning how to make traditional Italian lasagne and bruscetta.
+My highlight of the visit to Milan was a visit to a cooking class taught by an amazing Italian lady who teaches novices like us how to cook amazing authentic Italian dishes from her home.
+We made traditional Italian lasagne and bruscetta.
 It was delicious.
 The food in Milan is just amazing – from perfect pizzas to lovely markets.
 It’s nice just to flan around and eat!
 Preferably with wine as well.
 They even have cheese bars!!